 Of important note, La Honda - Pescadero is also a town of artists.
 La Honda - Pescadero has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape La Honda - Pescadero’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.63% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 19.63% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, La Honda - Pescadero is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, La Honda - Pescadero really has some of the features that families look for when choosing a good community to raise children.
 Is La Honda - Pescadero perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.